To get started, click one of the entity types in the sidebar on any investigation page, or select "Add a new entity type".

 When you click to edit a cell, the table editor will display a slightly different editing input, depending upon the type of the property value you are editing.
 Featured below are a few examples:

 Adding Multiple Values to a Cell

 Most entity properties allow for multiple values, if needed.
 To add multiple values to a cell, click the plus (+) button when editing.
 Then type an additional value, and press Enter to submit.

 The table editor isn't just useful for creating and editing entities like People, Companies, and Assets.
 It also provides ways to link those entities together to model the real-world relationships between them.

 Select an entity to link by clicking the checkbox next to it in the table.

 Then click the "Create link" button

-To delete one or more entities from the Personal dataset, click the checkbox next to each entity you would like to delete.
+To delete one or more entities from the investigation, click the checkbox next to each entity you would like to delete.
 Then click the "Delete" button at the top of the table.